-They feed on plankton and marine algae, making them high in Omega-3.
+They feed on plankton and algae, making them high in Omega-3.
 In recent years there has been a growing demand for krill oil as an alternative to fish oil for Omega-3 supplements.

-Krill are found in large groups throughout the world's oceans.
-However, Antarctic Krill are often specifically targeted for the production of krill oil.
-They are found in large numbers in the Antarctic and the clean waters result in a low level of environmental toxins, making them a tempting target for krill-fishing companies.
+But Antarctic Krill are the main target for the production of krill oil.
+They are found in large numbers in the Antarctic and the clean waters mean that they have less exposure to harmful toxins.

 This makes them a tempting target for krill-fishing companies.